aflansburg/consultme/README.md

 ## Deploying to production

+### The Dockerfile

+You might be asking yourself why the Docker image will be built using `node:22-slim` and then a long list of installed libs.

+We need the libs for chromium & playwright to work in Google Cloud Run, and this keeps our image relatively slim.

+It can take a little bit to install deps during build, but still reasonably fast.

 ### Google Cloud Run: Using the `deploy.sh` helper script

 First ensure you have the right adapter setup in `svelte.config.js`.